schlazor/leaderbrag/README.md

 ## Usage

+First, ensure you have $GEM_HOME/bin in your path.

 Using the CLI is pretty straightforward.

 Use the `find` task to find the best team in baseball:

 ```
 $ leader find